It is said if you want to convince the masses of something, develop a short and concise theme and repeat it over and over.

 Funny thing is, we were all born naked.
 Some with a bank account, true, but everyone has the right to try and make a bank account and last time I looked, there were still a lot of people starting with nothing becoming people with something.

 Through hard work?
 Maybe.
-Maybe some hit the lottery and didn’t work at all.
-Is that fair?
+Or maybe some hit the lottery and didn’t work at all.

 No dear reader, I don’t know what paying a fair share means, nor a living wage.
 Both take someone to be the judge of whatever that is, and I am not ready to have so much hubris to think anyone can or should decide such things for another.